vielhuber/simpleauth/README.md

 cp -r vendor/vielhuber/simpleauth/auth auth/
 ```

+now

+-   edit the database credentials inside `auth/config.php`
+-   run `php auth/migrate`
-edit the database credentials inside `auth/index.php`, run `php auth/migrate` and `php auth/seed` and you should be done.
+-   run `php auth/seed`

+and you should be done.

 the following routes are then provided automatically: